JoeyStanley/real/cv.md

 <br/>

 ## Workshops

 <strong>Joey Stanley</strong>.
+“An Introduction to the Tidyverse.”
+Workshop given at the University of Georgia DigiLab.
+Athens, GA.
+November 10, 2017.

+<strong>Joey Stanley</strong>.
 "An Introduction to ggplot2."
 Workshop given at the University of Georgia DigiLab.
 Athens, GA.
 October 12, 2017.
 <a href="/downloads/171012-ggplot2_handout.pdf" class="paper" target="_blank" title="open a pdf of the handout to this presentation a new window"></a>